Volkswagen ID.7 Tourer review

 Volkswagen’s first electric ‘ID’ cars – such as the ID.3 – were marked down for their interiors, which felt cheaper than we’re used to from this manufacturer, and the technology was tricky to use.
 VW has clearly put a lot of time and effort into improving things as the ID.7’s cabin is a massive improvement.

 The material quality is a big step up, with soft-touch materials used throughout, and fancy backlit ambient lighting within the dashboard.
-The interior is still very minimalistic, with few physical buttons and a huge 15-inch touchscreen that dominates the cabin.
+The interior is still very minimalistic, with few physical buttons and the huge touchscreen that dominates the cabin.

 Though the screen is very responsive and quite easy to use on the move thanks to shortcut buttons, there are still far too many features controlled through it.
 You can’t change the air vents manually, for example, but have to it through the screen.
 It’s distracting and unnecessary.
 More pleasing is a full-length panoramic roof that doesn’t feature a sunblind, but instead a clever chemistry that can shut out the light at the press of a button.